Frequently Asked Questions

 How did Leadnow start?

-Leadnow was founded in 2010 by a group of young people who cared about a wide range of issues and wanted to create a new way for people to participate effectively in our democracy.
+Leadnow was founded in 2010 by a group of young people who cared about a wide range of issues and wanted to create a new, non-partisan way for people to participate effectively in our democracy.

 Is Leadnow affiliated with any political parties?

-No. Leadnow is an independent, registered non-profit organization and we aren’t affiliated with a political party.
-We work across party lines on key issues and at one time or another, we’ve been accused of being a front for every political party.
-We focus on raising the bar for all parties by growing a movement focused on shared values.
+No. Leadnow is an independent, registered non-profit organization and we aren’t affiliated with any political party.
+Our members support various political parties and we work on issues we care about across party lines.
+At one time or another, we’ve been accused of being a front for every centrist and leftist political party.
+We recognize that partisanship can sometimes be a barrier to democratic engagement for some, and we believe that as progressives, we are more powerful when we focus on raising the bar for all parties by growing a movement united by shared values and a desire for people-powered change.

 How is Leadnow different than other advocacy organizations?

-Leadnow’s role complements that of single-issue advocacy organizations.
-We focus on building a broad base of political power that can mobilize across issue sectors and engage large groups of people at critical moments in order to put issues on the map, or to keep them in the public eye.
-We leverage technology to aggregate our supporters’ voices, time, and money into a powerful, democratic force.
+Leadnow is unique in our mandate to fight for multiple issues in contrast to single-issue organizations, and through our full spectrum approach, from digital tactics to in real life actions.
+We focus on building a broad base of political power that can mobilize across issue sectors, and we engage our community of over 600,000 people at critical moments to effect change (or prevent regressive legislation), sometimes aiming to bring marginalized issues to the general public.
+We leverage technology and community organizing to unite and mobilize our supporters’ voices, time, and money into a powerful, democratic force.

 How is Leadnow funded?

 We’re incredibly proud and grateful to rely on the Leadnow community for small donations that provide the overwhelming majority of our funding.
-Our launch in 2011 was funded through personal savings, family and friends, and about 15 founding donors, most of whom donated around $100.
-In 2016, 74% of our funding came from our community chipping in a few buck.
-We received 46,416 individual donations from Leadnow members, and 2827 members chipped in monthly.
-The remaining 26% of our funding came from vetted like-minded organizations and donors for specific campaigns that are aligned with our community’s top-ranked priorities.
+Our launch in 2011 was funded by family and friends, and a handful of founding donors, most of whom donated around $100.
+Our model always aimed to be member-funded, and by 2016, 74% of our funding came from our community chipping in the few dollars they could afford.
+In 2020, more than 88% of donations were generously provided by over 22,000 members contributing an average of $3.59 at a time, together with over 3,200 members that sustain our work through monthly donations.
+Remaining funds sometimes come through vetted like-minded organizations and donors for specific campaigns that are aligned with our community’s top-ranked priorities.

-To learn more about our financials, check out our most recent annual report.
+To learn more about our financials, check out our most recent financial reports here.

 Please consider chipping in today by visiting our donation page.